Skip to content

 }

-Switch statements provide an elegant way to handle multiple conditions and are more readable than long if-else chains.
+Switch statements provide a way to handle multiple conditions and are more readable than long if-else chains.

 Expression Switch